 It all started shortly after the advent of agriculture.
-According to the book Sex at Dawn, human beings enjoyed total sexual freedom for about 3 million years prior to domestication.
-Like bonobo chimpanzees and the few hunter-gatherer tribes remaining untouched by civilization today, Sex at Dawn authors Christopher Ryan and Cacilda Jetha propose our ancient ancestors lived in tribes whose members were all sexually interconnected, rather than monogamous, nuclear family units.
+According to the book Sex at Dawn, human beings enjoyed total sexual freedom for at least 2 million years prior to domestication.
+Like bonobos and the few hunter-gatherer tribes remaining untouched by civilization today, our ancient ancestors lived in tribes whose members were all sexually interconnected, rather than monogamous, nuclear family units.

-They argue gatherer-hunters were (and are) far more egalitarian than their agrarian counterpart, sharing everything they foraged or killed for mutually assured survival.
+They argue gatherer-hunters were (and are) far more egalitarian than agricultural societies, sharing everything they foraged or killed for mutually assured survival.
 They used sex as a tool for strengthening social bonds among tribe members, easing tensions, and diffusing conflict with neighboring tribes.

 In addition to keeping tribal relations copasetic, rampant promiscuity (non-monogamy) ensured survival of the fittest genes.
 It is common practice among bonobos and many foraging tribes still today to engage in “friendly gang bangs” – meaning several males lining up and taking turns having sex with one female.
 The female – evolved to have dozens of orgasms in a row – welcomed the parade and attracted more male suitors with her copulatory vocalizations.
-The purpose was to encourage sperm competition.
-The book goes into great detail explaining how a woman’s body can detect the sperm with the best genetic match and aid it along the path to her egg.
+The purpose was to encourage sperm competition, enabling a woman’s body to “select” the best genetic match.

-For the males whose sperm were not the lucky winners, there were plenty of other opportunities to find a good genetic match.
+For the males whose sperm were not the lucky winners, there were plenty of other opportunities to find a receptive womb.
 And no one cared about determining paternity.
-They all raised the young together, as a tribe – all adults acting as parents to all children.
+They all raised the young together, as a tribe – all adults parenting all children.

-But everything changed after humans were tempted by the real forbidden fruit – grains.
-When they learned they could cultivate grains – that they could stop wandering the earth, that they could settle down in one place and fill their bellies with carbs – many of them became sedentary and started collecting “stuff.”
+But everything changed after humans were tempted by the real “forbidden fruit” – grains.
+When they learned they could cultivate grains – that they could stop wandering the earth, settle down and fill their bellies with carbs – many of them became sedentary and started collecting “stuff.”
 The concept of private property was born.
-People needed to mark off their territory – their fields, their grain houses, their livestock, their houses, their gold, “their” women and “their” children.
+People needed to mark off their territory – their fields, grain houses, livestock, houses and gold, along with “their” women and children.

-Because men now had “property” to pass on, they wanted to ensure it was going to their own genetic heirs.
-To do that, they needed to ensure no one else had access to their women’s wombs.
+Because men now had “property” to pass on, they wanted to ensure it went to their own genetic heirs.
+To do that, they needed to ensure no one else had access to their women.
 Thus women’s sex organs became private property and a commodity.

-While wealthy men could afford several wives and concubines, some men (like slaves) could afford none, and most men could afford only one.
-But, in theory, it was still in their genetic composition to crave sexual intimacy with more than one, and so the “harlot” was born.
+While wealthy men could afford several wives and concubines, most could afford only one or none.
+Meanwhile, they were still genetically wired to crave sex with many.
+So, the “harlot” was born.
 Prostitution – an institution as old as marriage – has served as an outlet for the pent up male drive for sexual variety for thousands of years.

 Of course females have at least an equal drive for sexual variety, but in the new civilized, patriarchal system their needs could be damned.
 Women had to learn quickly to suppress their sexual desires, or else “their abdomens would swell and their thighs would rot and they’d become a curse among their people” – in other words, they’d be killed.

-Because males historically haven’t been as punished as females for giving into their “uncontrollable urge to spread their seed,” our culture has allowed them certain socially tolerable avenues to discharge their caged sexual energy – strippers and porn.
-Many wives, who are unadmittedly sexually frustrated themselves, have finally given in to the “ugly truth” that their husbands might just need an occasional guy’s night out and/or a continual influx of novel porn.
+Because males historically haven’t been as punished as females for giving into the “uncontrollable urge to spread their seed,” our culture has allowed them certain socially tolerable avenues to discharge their caged sexual energy – strippers and porn.
+Many wives, in denial about their own sexual frustration, have given in to the “ugly truth” that their husbands need an occasional guy’s night out and/or a continual influx of novel porn.
 These women seem willing to put up with “their” men engaging in all kinds of sexual activity outside of their marriage, except actual sexual intercourse.

 I guess I shouldn’t have been surprised that one of the three men I gave lap dances to during my brief employment said he was there with his wife’s blessing.
 My coworkers told me it was more common than you’d think for women to come to the strip club with their boyfriends and husbands.
 Apparently it turns some women on to see them tantalized and teased (I’d prefer to see “mine” satisfied).
 They seem to enjoy the game, up to a point.

 Somehow, they have no problem with their husbands or boyfriends having virtual sex with women on the internet, or dry sex with essentially naked women in strip clubs, but as soon as the thong is removed or the man’s pants are unzipped, all hell breaks loose.
-He’s an unfaithful bastard having an affair, who doesn’t love her enough to keep his **** in his pants.
+He’s “an unfaithful bastard having an affair, who doesn’t love her enough to keep his dick in his pants.”

-I think most women can’t see how truly ridiculous this game is – not to mention how ridiculous it is that they pretend not to want the same thing.
+But most women still can’t see how ridiculous this game is – not to mention how ridiculous it is that they pretend not to want the same thing.

 Money’s Not for Nothin’ and the Chicks Aren’t Free

 It’s definitely not because I’m half naked.
-I’m all for nudity these days, and I think somehow it would be less shameful if I were fully unclothed.
+I’m all for nudity these days, and I actually think it would be less shameful if I were fully unclothed.